-Michael Collie and his wife Elspeth are resettling in Melbourne after working for sixteen years with Christian book publisher Certeza Argentina.
+Michael Collie and his wife Elspeth worked for sixteen years with Christian book publisher Certeza Argentina.
 Both their daughters were born in Buenos Aires.
 As National Director of SparkLit, Michael is currently doing globally what he was doing locally in Latin America: nurturing emerging indigenous Christian publishers in difficult places.
 Michael trained as a graphic designer and was a founding director of Wild magazine.
 Michael loves books, mountaineering and birdwatching.

 Simon Woodley has worked in the book industry for over twenty years and is currently the Managing Director of ALS Library Services, an Adelaide-based business supplying public libraries throughout Australia.
-He is studying for a Bachelor of Theology and serves in the leadership of a local Vineyard fellowship.
+He has a Bachelor of Theology degree and serves in the leadership of a local Vineyard fellowship.
 Simon is married to Melinda.
-They have four children under thirteen.
+They have four school-aged children.

 Paul Douglas is a GP at MyLocalDoc Buderim on the Sunshine Coast.
 After graduating from Moore Theological College, Paul and his wife Helen served for six years in the interior of China.
 Paul worked as a doctor and together they trained and discipled local believers.
 They saw the importance of literature to a rapidly growing church and since returning to Australia continue to sponsor Christian publishing in China.
 Together with their five children they attend Maroochydore Presbyterian Church.